fpaupier/tensorflow-serving_sidecar/readme.md

+_Note: This repo is now archived and won't see further development_

 # How to serve your machine learning model with `tensorflow-serving`

 This repo offers detailed _How-to_ about serving your tensorflow models with `tensorflow-serving`.
 It can be followed as a step-by-step tutorial to serve your ``tensorflow`` model or other models with some adjustments.